dagghe/PyOMA/paper/paper.md

 In these tests the structure is under its operating conditions (hence the name), the input excitation is neither known or controlled, but assumed to be 'broadband random'.
-Ambient vibration tests have both practical and economical advantage over free vibration or forced vibration tests (with known input), especially for civil engineering structures (e.g., buildings, bridges).
+Ambient vibration tests have both practical and economical advantages over free vibration or forced vibration tests (with known input), especially for civil engineering structures (e.g., buildings, bridges) [@brincker2015introduction], [@rainieri2014operational].

 # Statement of Need

-[@peeters2000system]
+By measuring and understanding the modal parameters, engineers can design structures, machines and devices that perform better, last longer, and are more comfortable for their users or occupants.
+There are currently some commercial software packages, and a Matlab toolbox, that offer OMA procedures.
+However, being proprietary software, these are closed environments that are sold at high prices.

+PyOMA is an open source Python module that allows to perform OMA procedures on ambient vibration datasets.
+The module offers the following identification
+algorithms:
+- **Frequency Domain Decomposition** [@brincker2001modal];
+- **Enhanced Frequency Domain Decomposition** [brincker2001damping];
+- **Frequency Spatial Domain Decomposition** [@zhang2010frequency];
+- **Covariance driven Stochastic Subspace Identification** [@peeters1999reference];
+- **Data driven Stochastic Subspace Identification** [@van2012subspace]

 # Acknowledgements